-- (a) Appointment of Committee.
-The Plan shall be administered by the Committee, which shall be composed of two or more members of the Board of Directors, each of whom is both a "non-employee director" as defined by Rule 16b-3 under the Exchange Act and an "outside director" for purposes of Section 162(m) of the Code.
+(a) Administrator.
+The Plan shall be administered by the Committee, which shall be composed of two or more members of the Board of Directors, each of whom is a "non-employee director" as defined by Rule 16b-3 under the Exchange Act.
 Each member of the Committee shall serve for a term commencing on a date specified by the Board of Directors and continuing until the member dies or resigns or is removed from office by the Board of Directors.
+To the extent permitted by applicable law, the Committee may delegate administrative tasks under the Plan to the services of an agent or Employees to assist in the administration of the Plan, including without limitation, determining the Participating Companies participating in the Plan, determining which Participating Companies shall participate in the Non-Section 423 Component and which shall participate in the Section 423 Component, establishing and maintaining an individual securities account under the Plan for each Participant, determining enrollment and withdrawal deadlines and determining exchange rates.
+Any delegation hereunder shall be subject to the restrictions and limits that the Committee specifies at the time of such delegation, and the Committee may at any time rescind the authority so delegated or appoint a new delegatee.
+At all times, the delegatee appointed under this Section shall serve in such capacity at the pleasure of the Committee.

-The Committee at its option may utilize the services of an agent to assist in the administration of the Plan including establishing and maintaining an individual securities account under the Plan for each Participant. - (b) Duties and Powers of Committee.
-It shall be the duty of the Committee to conduct the general administration of the Plan in accordance with the provisions of the Plan.
-The Committee shall have the power to interpret the Plan and the terms of the Options and to adopt such rules for the administration, interpretation, and application of the Plan as are consistent therewith and to interpret, amend or revoke any such rules.
-In its absolute discretion, the Board may at any time and from time to time exercise any and all rights and duties of the Committee under the Plan.
-For the avoidance of doubt, the Committee shall also have the exclusive authority to determine which Participating Companies shall participate in the Non-Section 423 Component and which shall participate in the Section 423 Component. - (c) Majority Rule.
-The Committee shall act by a majority of its members in office.
-The Committee may act either by vote at a meeting or by a memorandum or other written instrument signed by a majority of the Committee. - (d) Compensation; Professional Assistance; Good Faith Actions.
-All expenses and liabilities incurred by members of the Committee in connection with the administration of the Plan shall be borne by the Company.
-The Committee may, with the approval of the Board, employ attorneys, consultants, accountants, appraisers, brokers or other persons.
-The Committee, the Company and its officers and directors shall be entitled to rely upon the advice, opinions or valuations of any such persons.
-All actions taken and all interpretations and determinations made by the Committee in good faith shall be final and binding upon all Participants, the Company and all other interested persons.
-No member of the Committee shall be personally liable for any action, determination or interpretation made in good faith with respect to the Plan or the Options, and all members of the Committee shall be fully protected by the Company in respect to any such action, determination, or interpretation.
+(b) Duties and Powers of Administrator.
+It shall be the duty of the Administrator to conduct the general administration of the Plan in accordance with the provisions of the Plan.
+The Administrator shall have the power to interpret the Plan and the terms of the Options and to adopt such rules for the administration, interpretation, and application of the Plan as are consistent therewith and to interpret, amend or revoke any such rules.
+In its absolute discretion, the Board may at any time and from time to time exercise any and all rights and duties of the Administrator under the Plan.
+For the avoidance of doubt, the Administrator shall also have the authority to determine which Participating Companies shall participate in the Non-Section 423 Component.

+(c) Compensation; Professional Assistance; Good Faith Actions.
+All expenses and liabilities incurred by members of the Administrator in connection with the administration of the Plan shall be borne by the Company.
+The Administrator may employ attorneys, consultants, accountants, appraisers, brokers or other persons to assist in administration of the Plan.
+The Administrator, the Company and its officers and directors shall be entitled to rely upon the advice, opinions or valuations of any such persons.
+All actions taken and all interpretations and determinations made by the Administrator in good faith shall be final and binding upon all Participants, the Company and all other interested persons.
+No member of the Administrator shall be personally liable for any action, determination or interpretation made in good faith with respect to the Plan or the Options, and all members of the Administrator shall be fully protected by the Company in respect to any such action, determination, or interpretation.